-Stork, as she could but just dip in the point of her bill, she could scarce taste a drop of it.
-She saw through the trick at once, and yet she was so wise as not to find fault; nay, she gave him great thanks for his good cheer, and said it was her turn to treat next.
+OUR young Fox had once a mind to play a trick with a poor Stork.
+So, he said to her, the first time he met her, "How "do you do, my dear?
+I am as glad to "see you as if you were the best friend I "have in the world.
+Let me beg of you, "as soon as you have time to spare, to "come and dine with me."
+The Stork said she would ; and she was as good as her word : but when she came, the Fox brought forth a large broad dish, which was full of thin soup.
+This you may be sure, he could lap up with a great deal of ease ; but as for the Stork, as she could but just dip in the point of her bill, she could scarce taste a drop of it.
+She saw through the trick at once; and yet she was so wise as not to find fault : nay, she gave him great thanks for his good cheer, and said it was her turn to treat next.
 But when the Fox came to see her, she brought out a large jug with a long small neck.
-The jug was full of meat, which she had been at the pains to mince.
-"Come, eat your fill," said she, "for this is all your fare, and the best I could get for you;" and with that she put her long bill down the neck of the jug, and while she ate, "Oh!" said she, "how nice it tastes! it is a feast for a king!"
+The jug was full of meat which she had been at the pains to mince. " Come, eat your fill," said she, " for " this is all your fare, and the best I could get for you ;" and with that she put her long bill down the neck of the jug, and while she eat, " Oh !" said she, " how " nice it tastes : it is a feast for a king."
 But as for the Fox, all he could do was to lick the side of the jug, and now and then put his nose to the neck of it, and snuff up the steam.
-When the Stork saw this, "Tell me now, my dear friend," said she, "if this mince is not full as good as your fine soup."
-The Fox could not say a word, but hung down his tail, and went off like a fool as he was.
+When the Stork saw this "Tell me now, my dear friend," said she, "if this mince is not full as good as "your fine soup:" The Fox could not say a word, but hung down his tail; and went off like a fool as he was.

-Those who love to give a joke must not think it hard if it should come to their turn to take one.
+Those who love to give a joke, must not think it hard if it should come to their turn to take a joke.